How to Fix Short Staffing in Nursing

 What Nurses Are Saying

-Each year nurses in varying roles and settings have their voices heard through the Pulse on the Nation’s Nurses Survey Series: Annual Assessment.
-The following data summarizes findings for long-term and acute-care hospital nurses that responded.
+The following data summarizes findings for long-term and acute-care hospital nursing professionals that responded to our most recent Nursing Trends Survey.
 Mental health and wellness, organizational support, and reasons for leaving were some of the key topics addressed.

 Mental Health and Wellness